trsoluti/space_shooter/README.md

 cargo build --features "vulkan"
 ```

-Note.
-This version does not run well on Mac OS.
-This is due to a problem with the backend
-Metal driver.

 The assets are supplied from by Kenney Vleugels (www.kenney.nl) under [Creative Commons Licence CC0](http://creativecommons.org/publicdomain/zero/1.0/).

 Code is supplied under Apache License 2.0 and the MIT License.
 See the appropriate license files for more information.